howtowritehelloworld/engg1340-project/README.md

 ## Introduction <a name="introduction"></a>

 Kingdom of Eldoria is a tower defence simulator where the primary objective is to waves of incoming enemies from approaching the end of the map.
 The player must strategically place defensive towers, along predetermined paths or routes which enemies follow.
 These towers have unique abilities which make them suitable for different situations.
 With a limited amount of resources (money and health), players must carefully evaluate their positions and come up with the best defensive plan to stop the waves of incoming enemies.

+We recommend playing the tutorial of the game before playing the main game.
+The tutorial is located at the help button on the main screen.

+## Features <a name = "features"></a>

+Our game includes:
+- Colorful GUI
+- Easy to use controls
+- A wide variety of maps, even custom maps can be made
+- Diverse towers and enemies
+- Saving and loading

 ## Controls <a name="controls"></a>